 Supply management firms tend to produce and stockpile hundreds, if not thousands, or even more, stacks of paper-based records.
 These records can include invoices, receipts, tracking records, and other communication-based records and they can, will, and do pile up.
 Over the course of time, the sheer volume of these paper documents can absorb complete spaces in large warehouse settings.

-Blockchain technology may be used in many ways in modern industry, and one of those ways its finding its place is in WMS, or Warehouse Management Systems.
+Blockchain technology may be used in many ways in modern industry, and one of those ways it is finding its place is in Warehouse Management Systems (WMS).
 A large quantity of the smart warehouse management systems available for businesses that house large inventories of resources, requiring such a service, employ blockchain technology.

-Of course, blockchain technology isn’t the only innovation that is being implemented inside warehouses where items are stored, ready to be transported as part of the entire logistics operation process.
-Drones and automated guided vehicles, or AGV, for short, are regularly being used now for warehouse tasks.
-Duties such as barcode scanning and scoping inventory are high, and hard to reach, places are easily and quickly done by drones.
+Of course, blockchain technology is not the only innovation that is being implemented inside warehouses where items are stored, ready to be transported as part of the entire logistics operation process.
+Drones and automated guided vehicles (AGV) are regularly being used now for warehouse tasks.
+Duties such as barcode scanning and scoping inventory in high and hard to reach places are easily and quickly done by drones.
 Automated guided vehicles are perfect for moving items throughout a warehouse.
 Whereas fatigue and repetition can create a possible problem with regards to accuracy and efficiency with such tasks in human personnel, this is a non-existent problem with regards to robots and AGVs.

 Sensors are another practice being put into place in many smart warehouses of today.
 Temperature sensors can help prevent item spoilage, while motion sensors immensely assist in tracking the location of items, throughout every stage of the supply process.